herb-mc/camera-mode/README.md

 # Herb's Camera Mode

 A survival-friendly spectator mode with configurable restrictions, based off of the /cam and /cs Carpet scripts.
-Requires Fabric 0.41.0+1.17.
 Does not require Fabric API.

 ## Configuration
 A configuration file (path: `.minecraft/saves/[save]/camera_mode.conf`) will be generated in your save directory if it does not exist yet on world loading.
 This can be edited directly or in-game via command.\